EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Tweak responsive styles on calendar date picker on mobile devices.
 * Confirm each integration is working as intended.

-= Easy Forms for MailChimp 6.0.1 - October 7th, 2015 =
+= 6.0.1 - October 7th, 2015 =
 * This release is a <strong>complete</strong> rewrite of the previous version.
 Before upgrading to the latest release, it is <em>highly recommended</em> that you take a backup of your database.
 * Changed plugin name to Easy Forms for MailChimp to comply with new guidelines for [Plugins that Include Company and/or Product Names in the Plugin Name](https://make.wordpress.org/plugins/2015/10/05/guidelines-for-plugins-that-include-company-andor-product-names-in-the-plugin-name/)
 * Enhancements:
 * All forms have moved to their own table in the database, yikes_easy_mc_forms.
 * Admin interface has been re-designed for a seamless integration into the WordPress dashboard.
-* You can now create an unlimited number of forms, and assign them to any of your MailChimp lists (even multiple forms to the same list).
+* You can now create an unlimited number of forms, and assign them to any of your lists (even multiple forms to the same list).
 * Now you can easily duplicate forms at the click of a button.
-* We have built out an advanced debugging feature that will log MailChimp errors as they occur, for easy debugging.
+* We have built out an advanced debugging feature that will log errors as they occur, for easy debugging.
 * You can now toggle on/off AJAX form submissions on a per form basis.
 * Toggle on or off the MailChimp welcome email being sent.
-* You can now quickly switch which MailChimp list your forms assign subscribers to.
+* You can now quickly switch which list your forms assign subscribers to.
-* We now support every type of MailChimp field you can assign to a form, including interest groups.
+* We now support every type of field you can assign to a form, including interest groups.
 * You can now set custom success and error messages, to set messages in your native language.
-* Easily browse your MailChimp lists and view individual subscribers.
+* Easily browse your lists and view individual subscribers.
 Manage your subscriptions directly within the plugin.
 * We've completely re-designed the settings pages to allow for easier navigation.
 * A whole number of additional settings have been enabled for different form input fields.
 * Español translated started by @hiwhatsup